Tureckiy-zart/TUI/docs/architecture/FOUNDATION_LOCK_OPERATING_RULES.md

 **Important:** The order of steps matters, but step numbering is non-semantic.
 Steps must be completed in sequence, but the specific numbers are not part of the architectural contract.

 **Lifecycle Structure:**
-- **Steps 1-10:** Architectural validation and compliance verification
+- **Steps 1-10 (including Step 7.5):** Architectural validation and compliance verification (including Foundation Enforcement verification)
 - **Steps 11-12:** Quality gates (Storybook and Testing) — must pass before Foundation Lock
 - **Step 13:** Foundation Lock — formal locking after all validations and quality gates pass

+**Note:** Step 7.5 (Internal Styling Integrity & className Isolation Verification) is a mandatory step that verifies Foundation Enforcement compliance.
+Foundation Enforcement is FINAL/APPLIED and LOCKED - all Foundation components must pass Step 7.5 verification before proceeding to Step 8.

 ### Document Classification: LAW vs PROCESS vs EXAMPLES